Skip to Main Content

 • Receive regular in-service training, and

-• Be regularly evaluated by the GTS's direct supervisor.
+• Be regularly evaluated by the GSTA's direct supervisor.

 3. Graduate Support Assistant (GSA)